16 Best Organization Apps

 Price: premium starts at $4 per user per month

-Apps for organization are great until you end up with five different monthly subscriptions and so many email notifications that you can deal with them only with the help of Clean Email.
+Apps for organization are great until you end up with five different monthly subscriptions and far too many email notifications.
 You can think of Notion as a meta organization app.
 It combines multiple best organization apps, such as Evernote, Confluence, and Trello, into a single package—no more jumping between apps and configuring complicated integrations.

 Because Notion can do so much, its learning curve is relatively steep, but the app does an amazing job of explaining how to use it though inline help commands.
 You can also choose from countless ready-made templates to instantly transform Notion into everything from a product launch roadmap to your personal wiki.